BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/BlockView.md

-_Note: This info is editable.
-You can use it to document your Blocks._

-##Blocks

 A Block is a small collection of connected Modules.
 Blocks are used to organise Modules into logical groupings that make musical sense.

 * To add a Block from the Block library, click the Block name and drag it onto a Track